Usually, trading platforms have limitations for a number of refreshed tickers.

 10,000 tickers / 300 tickers per minute = 33 minutes.

-If you have a fast computer, disk, and a network, you may try to increase the number of tickers to 200 and decrease the update time to 10 seconds.
+If you have a fast computer, disk, and a network, you can try to increase the number of tickers to 200 and decrease the update time to 10 seconds.

 In this case, you decrease the total time to 33 / 2 / 2 ~ 8 minutes.